 At Speights Law in Canton, we not only can help answer your questions about family law, we will be your strongest advocate in court.
-Contact us today at 770-749-1500 to schedule your free consultation.
+Contact us today at 770-749-1500 to schedule your consultation.
 We’re here and ready to help.

 Amanda Speights is a co-founder and lead family law attorney at Speights Law, PC in Cherokee County.
 She is an experienced family law lawyer who handles an assortment of domestic cases, including divorce, child custody, child support, appeals and other types of litigation in the state of Georgia.
 To contact Amanda, please visit our contact page.